7-11 Franchise for only P300,000?

 Currently, more than 55% of all 7-11 stores in the Philippines are franchised.

-Increased Competition with Family Mart, Circle K, Mini Stop, etc.
+Increased Competition vs. Mini Stop, Family Mart, Circle K, Lawson, etc.

-In 2017, the 7-11 company plans to farm out several corporate-owned stores to new franchisees.
+The 7-11 franchise operator in the Philippines plans to farm out several corporate-owned stores to new franchisees.
 Franchisees are to be screened based on their “willingness and ability to run these stores full time,” according to Philippine Seven Corp.’s (PSC) president Jose Victor Paterno.

 The move is meant to free up additional resources that PSC can use to further expand and open more stores nationwide.